When do I have to claim tax relief?

-When you get tax relief on your pension, some of the money that you would have paid in tax goes into your pension pot instead.
+When you receive tax relief on your pension, some of the money that you would have paid in goes into your pension pot instead.
+This allows your pension pot to grow more effectively, providing greater financial security for your future.

 Pension tax relief is equivalent to: